Daan-Smeets/WhisperSage/README.md

     pip install numpy matplotlib scipy
     ```

+---

-## How To Analyse Specific Parts
+## How To Capture Specific Parts

+1. **Implement Your Algorithm**

+    To capture power traces for a specific cryptographic algorithm, the user needs to correctly integrate their algorithm within WhisperSage.
+The currently implemented cryptographic schemes are stored within the `crypto_kem` and `crypto_sign` directories, following the same structure as the standard PQM4.
+Place the algorithm in the appropriate directory and adjust the subsequent commands accordingly.
+Additionally, the algorithm might require modification t properly integrates it with the existing namespaces and functions used by WhisperSage and pqm4.
+The relevant namespaces can be found at the top of each file of the integrated implementations.

-1. **Selecting Parts to Analyse:**
+2. **Selecting Parts to Capture:**

-    The `mupq/crypto_kem/test.c` file is the file that will be executed.
-In this file, there is a FLAG_SWITCH_CASE with a number of flags corresponding to flags setup in the implementation-specific `capture_settings.c/h`.
-The current setup if valid for the `crypto_kem/kyber768/m4fmasked` implementation.
-For other implementations, new flags should be created.
+    The `mupq/crypto_kem/test.c` file will be executed when WhisperSage is ran.
+In this file, there is a FLAG_SWITCH_CASE with a number of flags corresponding to flags set up in the implementation-specific `capture_settings.c/h`.
+The current setup is valid for the `crypto_kem/kyber768/m4fmasked` implementation.
+New implementation can re-use these flags.
+The following is the example for the capture flag "cf_pb".
+This code block should be placed around the part in the cryptographic impelementation that needs to be captured:
-    These flags can be used to selects parts of the implementation for capture, setting up the correct pins, in this way:
-    ```
+    ```c
     if (cf_pb) {capture_pins_set();}

     // Code that should be captured